DIDSR/calzone/paper/paper.md

 We define calibration as the agreement between the predicted probability and the true posterior probability of a class-of-interest, $P(D=1|\hat{p}=p) = p$.
 This has been defined as moderate calibration by @Calster_weak_cal .

-In the `calzone` package, we provide a set of functions and classes for calibration visualization and metrics computation.
-Existing libraries such as `scikit-learn` are often not dedicated to calibration metrics computation or don't provide calibration metrics computation that are widely used in the statistical literature.
-Other libraries such as `uncertainty-toolbox` are focused on implementing calibration methods and visualization instead of ways to evaluate calibration [@uncertaintyToolbox].
+In the `calzone` package, we provide a set of functions and classes for visualizing calibration and evaluating calibration metrics.
+Existing libraries such as `scikit-learn` are often not dedicated to calibration metrics computation or lacks calibration metrics that are widely used in the statistical literature.
+Other libraries such as `uncertainty-toolbox` are focused on implementing calibration methods instead of calibration assessment. [@uncertaintyToolbox].

 # Functionality

 ## Reliability Diagram

-The reliability diagram (also referred to as a calibration plot) is a graphical representation of the calibration of a classification model [@Murphy_reliability;@Brocker_reldia].
+The reliability diagram (also referred to as the calibration plot) is a graphical representation of the calibration of a classification model [@Murphy_reliability;@Brocker_reldia].
 It groups the predicted probabilities into bins and plots the mean predicted probability against the empirical frequency in each bin.
 The reliability diagram can be used to assess the calibration of the model and to identify any systematic errors in the predictions.
 In addition, `calzone` gives the option to also plot the confidence interval of the empirical frequency in each bin.
 The confidence intervals are calculated using Wilson's score interval [@wilson_interval].
 We provide example data in the `example_data` folder which are simulated using a beta-binomial distribution [@beta-binomial].
 The predicted probabilities are sampled from a beta distribution and the true labels are assigned by performing Bernoulli trials with the sampled probabilities.
 Users can generate simulated data using the `fake_binary_data_generator` class in the `utils` module.

 ```python
 from calzone.utils import reliability_diagram